intel-secl/skc-tools/SKC_Product_Guide.md

 Execute the installer binary.

 When the installation completes, the SGX Quote Verification Service is available.
-The services can be verified by sqvs status from the sqvs command line.
+The service can be verified by sqvs status from the sqvs command line.

 \# sqvs status